There are a lot of claims for the ‘best’ credit card.

 Charity Donations and Transfers

 Some cards let you donate your points to charities partnering with the program.
 Such instances are most suitable during times of crises or natural disasters as you can help without paying a single penny.
-You can also transfer your rewards points to another individual, family member, or a friend if they are part of the same rewards network.
+You can also transfer your reward points to another individual, family member, or friend if they are part of the same rewards network.

 Using your rewards for depositing money into your bank account or obtaining a statement credit is a solid option.
 In this manner, you can use the money to pay your bills, add to your savings, or reduce your credit debt.
 Additionally, you can also pay off part of your existing debts or transfer the money into an account that pays you interest.

 Before you start spending and accumulating credit card points, there are several things that you should remember about reward points: